anphonic/ej2-aspnetmvc-docs/src/charts/range-navigator/series-type.md

 # Series Types

-Essential JS 2 Range navigator supports 3 types of series, to render the data.
+To render the data, the Range Selector supports three types of series.

 <!-- markdownlint-disable MD036 -->